 It’s dark, nearly silent, except for the volunteer manning the finish line.
 Womanning?
 She asks our bib numbers, writes down our finish times, and then looks up.
 “Oh!
 My friends!”
 She was the woman who drove us to the start line.
 How poetic that we get to see her at the finish.
 “Not that it matters,” she comments, thumbing through her clipboard, “but you two finished 6th.”
 Chris is the one who asks, “How did she do?”
 Nodding over at me.
 She looks down, “You’re the second female.”

-I know whose first, she’s the only woman that passed me.
+I know whose first; she’s the only woman who passed me.
 It’s not until the official race results come out a few days later that we’ll look her up and see that she set the FKT for Mount Whitney several years back.
-I was never in her league.
-But I got to share the course with her this time.
+I was never in her league, but I got to share the course with her this time.

 We take our finisher medals and limp to our campsite.
 Yesterday, I laid out warm, dry clothes and wet wipes to clean off.
 We had food to kickstart our recovery.
 But neither of us cares about the day’s sweat and dirt.
 And who has the saliva to eat anything?
 We change into soft clothes and tumble into bed.

 I think I did get in an hour or two of sleep before the coughing starts.
-At first, they were just small coughs, but over time they grow to wrack my whole body.
-Chris also spasmed next to me with coughing.
+At first, they are just small coughs, but over time, they grow to wrack my whole body.
+Chris also spasms next to me with coughing.

 All that dirt.
 The dust kicked up by jeeps speeding by us and inhaled as we took any dirt road as an opportunity to run hard and bank time.
 After a day of silt settling in our lungs, our bodies struggle to expel it.
 I don’t know how long we spend coughing.
 I wonder how many other people are coughing in their tents and cabins after picking up their finishers medals.